muhammadanas0716/Data-Science-Projects---EDA/CONTRIBUTING.md

 Check also our best practices for Git.

 ## Writing Code
-For writing the code just follow our Python style guide, and also test with pylama.
+For writing the code just follow Python style guide, and also test with pylama.
 If there is something unclear of the style, just look at existing code which might help you to understand it better.

 ## Submitting Patches
 When you think the code is ready for review a pull request should be created on Github.
-Owners of the repository will watch out for new PR‘s and review them in regular intervals.
+I shall watch out for new PR‘s and review them in regular intervals.
 By default for each change in the PR we automatically run all the tests via Travis CI.
 If tests are failing make sure to address the failures immediately.
 Otherwise you can wait for a review.
 If comments have been given in a review, they have to get integrated.